ramees-kr/simple-calculator-using-maui/README.md

-# Calculator App
+# MAUI Calculator

 ## Description

-Calculator App is a simple calculator application developed using Xamarin.Forms.
-It provides basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The app also includes features like clearing the calculation, deleting the last entered digit, and support for decimal numbers.
+MAUI Calculator is a basic calculator app built using .NET MAUI.
+It allows users to perform addition, subtraction, multiplication, and division operations on numbers.

 ## Screenshots